Overview

 A closer look at toxic side effects

-In the lab of LJI Professor Pandurangan Vijayanand, M.D., Ph.D., scientists are investigating why cancer immunotherapies only help a fraction of patients.
+Meanwhile, Dr. Vijayanand and his lab members are are investigating why cancer immunotherapies only help a fraction of patients.
 In early 2022, long-time collaborator and Christian H. Ottensmeier, M.D., Ph.D., FRCP, of LJI and the University of Liverpool, shared the results of their investigation into why an experimental immunotherapy triggered harmful gut inflammation in clinical trial subjects.
 Their work showed that the immunotherapy allowed a harmful subtype of T cells to move unchecked in the gut.
-With this knowledge, Vijayanand and Ottensmeier experimented with using a smaller, slower dosing strategy in a mouse model.
+With this knowledge, Drs.
+Vijayanand and Ottensmeier experimented with using a smaller, slower dosing strategy in a mouse model.
 Their work suggests tweaking the timing of cancer immunotherapies may spare patients from some side effects.

 The Vijayanand Lab is also taking a close look at the immune system reacts when patients are given two kinds of immunotherapy at once: anti-PD-1 therapies and CTLA4 therapies.
 A 2021 study from the team shows how this strategy may make things worse for some patients.
 The lab has shown that anti-PD-1 therapies lead to more T follicular regulatory (Tfr) cells in tumors.
 In a healthy person, Tfr cells do the important job of stopping haywire T cells and autoantibodies from attacking the body’s own tissues.
 But in a cancer patient, Tfr cells suppress the body’s ability to kill cancer cells.
 This means anti-PD-1 therapies may cancel out the benefits of CTLA4 therapies.

 The researchers think it may be more effective to first use CTLA4 therapy to deplete the Tfr population and then give patients anti-PD-1 therapy to further boost the immune system’s cancer-fighting power.
 Preliminary data suggest this sequential therapy approach can improve survival outcomes in melanoma patients.
-Vijayanand and study co-leader Christian H. Ottensmeier, M.D., Ph.D., FRCP, a professor at the University of Liverpool and adjunct professor at LJI, are now working to set up new clinical trials to test this sequential approach, and they are collaborating with Cancer Research UK to develop therapeutics that target Tfr cells.
+Drs.
+Vijayanand and Ottensmeier are now working to set up new clinical trials to test this sequential approach, and they are collaborating with Cancer Research UK to develop therapeutics that target Tfr cells.

 Cancer vaccines